gradle/develocity-actions/README.md

 Use this action in your existing pull-request workflows to allow Build Scan® to be published.
 Since these workflows are running in an untrusted context, they do not have access to the required secrets to publish the Build Scan® directly.

-Since the Gradle Enterprise Maven Extension only saves the Build Scan® data for the most recent Maven execution, a step using this action must be inserted after each Maven execution step in the workflow.
+Since the Develocity Maven Extension only saves the Build Scan® data for the most recent Maven execution, a step using this action must be inserted after each Maven execution step in the workflow.

 **Dependencies**:

 - [actions/upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact)

-**Event Trigger**:
+**Event Triggers**:

 This composite action can be called from any workflow but the main use case is to save unpublished Build Scan® issued from workflows triggered on `pull_request` event